A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 1/README.md

     - Note that to stay flying Erylium must use at least one fly move action per turn.
     - There are several ornamental wall features around the room she can fly between and perch on, though these are not large enough to give her cover.

+    - Runewell - while active this is an ongoing threat to Sandpoint

   - **Loot:**
     - +1 weapon potency rune (P2)
     - returning rune (P3)
     - low grade cold iron dagger

-### Eliminating the Catacombs threat (60xp story award)
+### Eliminating the Catacombs threat (30xp story award and hero point)

-  - for eliminitaing the threat the catacombs pose to Sandpoint, award 60xp
+  - for eliminating the threat the catacombs pose to Sandpoint, award 30xp

 ## Part 4A.
-Thistletop Approach (565xp, assumed party level 2)
+Thistletop Approach (520xp, assumed party level 2)

   - A full frontal assault would be a serious mistake for the party.
 The encounters here require bypassing, splitting or neutralizing and at all costs to avoid them running together.
   - Shalelu should have forwarned them and, for inexperienced players, consider having her accompany them to provide tactical advice and/or combat support - though in a background way that does not take away from the party achievements.